-Plex media server is a full feature media rich library platform.
+Plex media server is a full feature media-rich library platform.
 Plex server allows you to organize and stream all your media content from one place.
 It supports digital video and audio that can access virtually from anywhere via local network or Internet.
-You can convert your Ubuntu Linux machine into a full fledge Plex media server.
+You can convert your Ubuntu Linux machine into a full-fledge Plex media server.
 Plex is also available for Windows, macOS, Linux, FreeBSD and more.
 Plex is a client-server based media server and uses two main components to provide the audio-video streaming: one is Plex media server and other is Plex Media client.
-The Plex clients available for mobile devices, smart TVs, and streaming boxes, a web app, and Plex Home Theater.
+The Plex clients available for mobile devices, smart TVs, and streaming boxes, a web app, and the Plex Home Theater.
 While the Plex Media Server supports Amazon FireTV, Android, Chromecast, iOS, Xbox, PlayStation, Apple TV, Roku, Android TV and various types of smart TVs.

 You can also install the Plex cloud on without any hardware on Dropbox, Google Drive, and OneDrive.
 Even the Plex Media Server can run on NETGEAR Nighthawk X10 Wireless.
 But today we will show you how to set up the Plex Media Server on the Ubuntu server 10.0.4, 16.04.3 or 17.04 LTS or any newer or older version.